 My academic work focuses on designing algorithms—with a particular focus on optimization.
 Algorithms are essentially provably efficient, effective methods for solving problems.
 Addition is an example of an algorithm, and without it, monetary systems don’t work.
 Of course, my work is far less central (see Google Scholar).
 In academia, being “world famous” can mean some guy in Japan read one of your papers once.
 That being said, my knowledge is reasonably complete with respect to techniques in algorithms and optimization.

-Beyond the classroom and the lab, professors across the UC and State University systems are actively involved in running the institutions themselves.
+Beyond the classroom and the lab, professors across the UC and State University systems are active in running the institutions themselves.
 We participate in the design of new majors, set admissions standards, and establish the broader academic policies that govern these universities—overseeing everything from student discipline and faculty conflicts of interest, to the evaluation of peers and the rigorous review of scientific results.
 We are constantly forced to weigh the dual mandates of public education: maintaining elite, world-class standards while ensuring the broadest possible access for the public.

 That experience—managing large teams, building systems to adapt to sudden crises, rigorously analyzing data to understand what actually works, and navigating trade-offs between competing interests—is all driven fundamentally by a dedication to public service, rather than to a company’s bottom line.